 About the Editors

-Dr. Shailendra Kumar is presently working as Assistant Professor at Symbiosis Law School Hyderabad.
+Dr. Shailendra Kumar: Dr. Shailendra Kumar is Presently working as Assistant Professor at Symbiosis Law School Hyderabad.
 He is an alumnus of the West Bengal University of Juridical Sciences, Kolkata and School of Law, Banaras Hindu University.
-An erudite scholar of International Law.
-Shailendra has authored a book on Space Legislation in India: Emerging Issues and has co-edited seven books.
+An erudite scholar of International Law, Shailendra has authored a book on Space Legislation in India: Emerging Issues and has co-edited seven books.

 Call for Chapters